yvquanli/TrimNet/README.md

 ## Citation

-Pengyong Li, Yuquan Li, Chang-Yu Hsieh, et al. TrimNet: learning molecular representation from triplet messages for biomedicine[J].
+Pengyong Li, Yuquan Li, Chang-Yu Hsieh, et al. TrimNet: learning molecular representation from let messages for biomedicine[J].
 Briefings in bioinformatics, 2020.

 @article{10.1093/bib/bbaa266,
     author = {Li, Pengyong and Li, Yuquan and Hsieh, Chang-Yu and Zhang, Shengyu and Liu, Xianggen and Liu, Huanxiang and Song, Sen and Yao, Xiaojun},